 Sources for Photos: Sigmund Freud photo: By David Webb from Alicante, Spain – Sigmund Freud Uploaded by Viejo sabio, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=10437635; Anna Freud photo: Dutch National Archives, The Hague, Fotocollectie Algemeen Nederlands Persbureau (ANEFO), 1945-1989 bekijk toegang 2.24.01.04 Bestanddeelnummer 923-9360, https://commons.wikimedia.org/wiki/File:Anna_Freud_1957.jpg; Heinz Hartmann photo: By Stilfehler – cropped from File:Jauregg_and_coworkers_Vienna.JPG, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=43899487

 The Instructor is Dr. Michael J. Gerson, an experienced Psychologist, Psychoanalyst, and Marriage and Family Therapist in California.
 He has been training clinicians for over 30 years, both in his private practice, in community counseling centers, and as a professor of Psychology in graduate programs.
-He is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.
+He is a professor emeritus with the Graduate School of Psychology at California Lutheran University and is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.

 This Ego Psychology course includes an online written transcript and accompanying audio files, for optional review in multiple modalities.
 An online multiple choice test and Certificate of Completion follow completion of the course for 8 CE credits.
 Introductory level.
-This course may be applied to our Certificate in Psychoanalytic Psychotherapy if desired.
+This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $119.

 Click here for opening remarks by Dr. Gerson.